 A popular speaker, teacher and MC, Faith has been featured in O: The Oprah Magazine, Marie Claire’s 5 Women to Learn From, and the Huffington Post.
 She has appeared on NPR, on the Tavis Smiley show, in a national television ad for TIAA-CREF, in the pilot for a new reality show, and in a 2-page spread: “A Day in the Life of Faith Adiele” for Pink magazine.
 She is the recipient of a UNESCO International Artists Bursary, the Millennium Award from Creative Nonfiction, and 16 artists’ residencies in Brazil, Canada, Italy and the USA.

 Educated at Harvard University, the Nonfiction Writing Program at Iowa, and the Iowa Writers’ Workshop, Faith has lived in West Africa and Southeast Asia, worked as a diversity trainer and community activist, and taught travel writing, memoir, and creative writing from Bali to Switzerland to Ghana.
-She was recently appointed Associate Professor of Writing at California College of the Arts, where she is wrapping up Twins: Growing Up Nigerian * Nordic * American, an “epic memoir” that will complete the story begun in the PBS documentary.
+She is a member of The San Francisco Writers’ Grotto and was recently appointed Associate Professor of Writing at California College of the Arts, where she is wrapping up Twins: Growing Up Nigerian * Nordic * American, an “epic memoir” that will complete the story begun in the PBS documentary.

 To get a taste of what Twins (3 generations • 4 continents • 700 pages!) has in store, watch the 2:56 minute clip below or read excerpts that have appeared in Essence magazine, Transition, and numerous anthologies.